A Solo Traveller’s Guide to Explore Galle in a Day

 The Japanese Peace Pagoda

 The rounded, clean design of the Japanese Peace Pagoda is meant to represent harmony between people of all faiths and backgrounds, and the existence of it is the result of one man’s dedication to building symbols of peace all around the world.
-Located 5 kilometres outside Galle, this building is one of more than 80 Peace Pagodas that were built because of a Buddhist monk named Nichidatsu Fujii, from Japan.
+Located 5 kilometres outside Galle, this building is one of more than 80 Peace Pagodas that were built under the guidance of a Japanese Buddhist monk, Nichidatsu Fujii.
 Since the mid-20th century, he dedicated his life to the construction of these symbols of peace, so there are now several pagodas in Europe, Asia and the Americas – four of them, including this one, are in Sri Lanka.

-This Japanese Peace Pagoda was built with the help of Japanese monks in 2005, and lies amongst the trees of Unawatuna on Rumassala Hill.
+This Japanese Peace Pagoda was built with the help of Japanese monks in 2005, and lies on Rumassala Hill in Unawatuna.
 When visiting, make sure that your legs and shoulders are covered as you might not be allowed entry otherwise.
-Gold statues surround the large white stupa, and a flight of stairs to the side leads you up to stunning views of the surrounding nature.
+Gold statues surround the large white stupa, and a flight of stairs leads you to stunning views of Galle.

 Visit the lake during the early hours of the morning, and you’ll find yourself spotting much more wildlife than if you were to stop by later in the day.
-Mahamodara Lake is a stunning piece of nature that is surrounded by lush green nature, and a safari along its river can be a wonderful experience.
-You might be lucky enough to have a glimpse of Sri Lanka’s village life on your tour, and you’re definitely going to spot some amazing wildlife.
-The area is a famous spot for bird-lovers, with kingfishers, cormorants, hawks and herons having been spotted flying through.
+Mahamodara Lake is a stunning piece of nature that is surrounded by lush green mangroves, and a safari along its river can be a wonderful experience.
+You might be lucky enough to have a glimpse of Sri Lanka’s village life on your tour too.
+The area is a famous spot for bird-lovers, with kingfishers, cormorants, hawks and herons been frequently spotted.